Document Type: Framework

 → internal assumption

-It keeps the system aligned with the market.
+It keeps the system aligned with the market at all times

 Final Rule